-

 Absence must be reported by 08:30hrs to our office by calling 0118 9731121.
 Alternatively, please email the school office via info@waverleyschool.co.uk and copy in your child's Form Teacher.

-Absence from school during term time
+Absence from school during term time - IMPORTANT

 In accordance with Government regulations, holidays, special days out, trips to visit family abroad and regular medical/dental appointments are not considered as reasons for term-time absence during the school day (08:30-15:30hrs).
 They must be taken during school holidays or outside of core school hours of 08:30-15:30hrs.